 In the micro enclosure there is room for a digistump that could replace the Arduino, thus making the whole a little bit tidier.

 Liked ByView All

 LED bar wall brackets by janbeckman is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure janbeckman would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure janbeckman would love to see what you've printed.
+Please document your print and share a Make with the community.